liamliaw/os-labs/Lab 2/lab2.md

 Nov 16 21:35:59 debian kernel: [ 3282.503625] insmod	8340	8340
 ```

-(c) Which parts of the kernel module execute in kernel space?
+*(c) Which parts of the kernel module execute in kernel space?*
+All parts of the kernel module execute in kernel space.
+This can be seen from the fact that the kernel function
+*printk* is available in all the procedures i.e. init, exit and list_processes.